 - balanced chemical equation for aspirin and sodium hydroxide

-- formula for aspirin and sodium hydroxide
+- reaction between acetylsalicylic acid and sodium hydroxide